prowide/prowide-core/README.md

 LGPL v3

 SWIFT is a trademark of S.W.I.F.T.
-SCRL. (www.swift.com )
+SCRL. (www.swift.com)

+### Build

+* run "./gradlew eclipse" or "./gradlew idea" to generate your local IDE setup
+* run "./gradlew build" to build the library